kennytilton/its-alive/README.md

 ##### Ephemerality
 We need a way to express events -- things that happen at a point in time and then are over with.
 As a corrollary, they need not go away in any fashion visible to the model; they do not exist so much as happen, so there is no need to stop existing.
 They are fleeting, evanescent, *ephemeral*.

 Let us get a good understanding of this.
 Cells is a magic bullet with its spreadsheet-like automatic ability to recalculate everything in the right order, but the spreadsheet metaphor fails us when we turn to handling events.
-Hence the `ephemerality?` option.
+Hence the `ephemeral?` option.

 Let's add that specification to all but the only non-ephemeral state in this example, the resident location:
 ``` clojure